powerdev0510/fullstack-code-challenge/README.md

 You should write tests to back up your code.
 You are free to use any testing tools or frameworks you like.

 ## Completion
 When you are finished (or out of time) you will push up the application to a git repo.
-Then please notify Travis Baker via email (travis@pumpjackdataworks.com) with the subject Pumpjack Code Challenge and the link to the github repo.
+Then please notify Mohammad Farooqi via email (mohammad@pumpjackdataworks.com) with the subject Pumpjack Code Challenge and the link to the github repo.
 Please include:

 - Instructions on how to create and seed database tables
 - Instructions on how authentication works
-- Anything else you think Thomas should know to run the application (if anything) Thomas is available for any questions you may have via email at thomas@pumpjackdataworks.com.
+- Anything else you think we should know to run the application (if anything) Mohammad is available for any questions you may have via email at mohammad@pumpjackdataworks.com.

 ![Good Luck](https://media.giphy.com/media/3ohfFopqHDT7vcMM2A/giphy.gif)